formsandflows/PACo/Components/New release/PACo_Form_A.md

 ### Form buttons

-A form shows 2 buttons.
+A form has 2 buttons.
 A button has the following properties:

 | Property | Description |
 | :--- | :--- |